 Article: Health and Nutrition Letter: Pick Peaches for Healthy Nutrients: Tufts University, 2014.
 Print.

 The Harvard Health Letter gives three easy tips to enjoy the sunshine and stay protected.

-How to use sunscreen - If you are going outside for an extended period of time it is beneficial to use a water-resistant, broad-spectrum sunscreen with an SPF of at least 30.
-Sunscreen should be applied 1 ounce on the entire body 30 minutes before going outside.
-If you are going outside for a short period of time 15 SPF is okay.
+How to use sunscreen—If you are going outside for an extended period of time, it is beneficial to use a water-resistant, broad-spectrum sunscreen with an SPF of at least 30.
+Sunscreen should be applied one ounce on the entire body 30 minutes before going outside.
+If you are going outside for a short period of time, 15 SPF is okay.